iKiru-hub/showcase/README.md

 # showcase
-a showcase of project results
+a showcase of project results, a media support for posters.